 • Within the SP framework, it is not necessary for every symptom of a disease to be recorded as a specific value.
-For example, in column 4 of the alignment in Fig. 6, the pair of symbols '<t1> </t1>' represents a set of alternative values for the temperature associated with fever.
-In this case, there are just two values, represented in Old by the patterns '<t1> 38-39 </t1>' (high temperature) and '<t1> 40+ </t1>' (very high temperature), as shown at the bottom of Fig. 4.
+For example, in column 4 of the alignment in Figure 3, the pair of symbols '<t1> </t1>' represents a set of alternative values for the temperature associated with fever.
+In this case, there are just two values, represented in Old by the patterns '<t1> 38-39 </t1>' (high temperature) and '<t1> 40+ </t1>' (very high temperature).
 The first of these patterns is shown in column 5 of the alignment, matched to the temperature of the patient shown in column 0.